lzh-mb-mod/RTSCamera/README.md

   - Control one of your soldiers and continue fighting/commanding after player character is injured in battle.

-  - Select your troops by directly clicking on troop cards.

   - **New:** Allows automatic fast forward in hideout.

 - Command System